-As unemployment rates soar, it’s a tough time to be a job seeker.
+Unlocking career opportunities is an art, and working with a recruiter can be your masterstroke.
 If you haven’t already, it’s likely that soon enough you’ll come across a recruiter while you search SEEK, LinkedIn and other job boards looking for your next opportunity.

 Before you say it… we know.
 Recruiters don’t always have the best reputation.
-But here at Kinexus, we love what we do and work with respect and a partnership attitude.
-Here are our top tips for working with a recruiter as well as answers to some Frequently Asked Questions.
+But, when you find the right ‘fit’ with a recruiter, the job-hunting journey can become a collaboration.
+Here are some of our top tips for working with a recruiter.

 Recruiters can be a great source of industry knowledge – use this to your advantage

-Within defence industry, everyone knows everyone.
-One of the perks of working with a recruitment company is that they have multiple clients and often have access to general market knowledge you might not find elsewhere.
-We love talking about our industry and are always happy to advise on market trends, salaries and even insight into the employers with the best reputations.
+Within the defence industry, everyone knows everyone.
+One of the perks of working with a recruitment company (like us 😉) is that they have multiple clients and often have access to general market knowledge you might not find elsewhere.
+Here at Kinexus, we love talking about our industry and are always happy to advise on market trends, salaries and even insight into the employers with the best reputations.
 We understand our clients and can advise on their culture and provide tailored interview tips and tricks.

 Keep your information up to date

-Up to date resumes, LinkedIn profiles and contact numbers mean you are most likely to get a call when an interesting role comes in.
+Up-to-date resumes, LinkedIn profiles and contact numbers ensure that you will be accurately represented in the recruitment process and can mean you are most likely to get a call when an interesting role comes in.
 It also makes you appear organised and engaged.
-Things can move really quickly within recruitment, and being easily contactable is a great advantage.
+Things can move quickly within recruitment, and being easily contactable is a great advantage.
 LinkedIn especially is a great way to get noticed, both by employers and recruiters.
-Need tips on your LinkedIn profile?
-Take a look here, or ask your Kinexus recruiter.

-Unfortunately not.
+Unfortunately, not.
 If the client already has your details, then they won’t be able to accept our recommendation.
 Putting you forward anyway isn’t a good look, for either of us.
-Trust me!

-I’m looking for something specific, will you force me to apply for/ interview for jobs that I’m not interested in?
+2. I’m looking for something specific, will you force me to apply for interview for jobs that I’m not interested in?

 Another no. Another never.
 We won’t do anything with your personal details without your permission.

 We’ll do our best to!
-But if you see a role that you’re interested in, you’re always welcome to give us a call first.
+But if you see a role on our Jobs page that you’re interested in, you’re always welcome to give us a call first.